-Paying tribute to the Marseille-based gallerist, known for his daring and innovative booths within the most prestigious art fairs, ART-O-RAMA organizes for the first time this year the Roger Pailhas Prize.
+Paying tribute to the Marseille-based gallerist, known for his daring and innovative booths within the most prestigious art fairs, ART-O-RAMA organizes since 2015 the Roger Pailhas Prize.
 Awarded by the guest art collectors, this prize will reward the best curatorial project with the reimbursement of the fair’s participation fees.

 Roger Pailhas inaugurated his first gallery in Marseille (Cours Julien neighbourhood) in 1986 with a group show that gathered Daniel Buren, Gilbert Della-Nocce, Toni Grand, Jannis Kounellis, Sol Le Witt, Mario Merz, and Bruce Nauman.

 In 1990, he opened a second space in Paris with a solo show by John Knight.
 In 1996 the Marseille-based gallery moved to the Vieux-Port (old harbour central neighborhood) into a 1,000sqm space.
 He closed the parisian gallery in 1998 and decided to focus on Marseille instead.

 In 1996 he created Art Dealers, an original contemporary art fair where he gathered, whithin the gallery's space, 8 new international galleries each year.